 If you take the time to write a precise job description, your vetting process will be much easier from start to finish.
 For example, if you are hiring for a sales role, you can write that you are looking for someone with a “customer-first mindset.”

 Also, don’t forget to create your description in a way that attracts a wide pool of diverse candidates because diverse teams have proven to perform better.

-It is important that your job description is designed to allow you to correctly recognize qualified candidates from the beginning, while also attracting the widest pool of candidates possible.
+Your job description must be designed to allow you to correctly recognize qualified candidates from the beginning while also attracting the widest pool of candidates possible.

 Use software or matrix to review the applications

 The point of a vetting process is to allow you to filter out applicants who do not have the right skills to excel in their roles.
-You should start by vetting the applicant’s cover letter, resume, and other materials they may have submitted.
+It would help if you started by vetting the applicant’s cover letter, resume, and other materials they may have submitted.

 We recommend using a hiring matrix that will automatically weed out candidates who are not a good fit for your company.

 Conduct a video interview before a phone interview

 Use video interviews as a way to entice candidates to answer your questions quickly, especially if it’s a high-volume role.
 The video interviews can act as a qualified prerequisite for whether or not the applicant is eligible to move forward with a phone interview.